Dhanvarshini2006/WDM_EXP6/README.md

 import nltk
 from tabulate import tabulate

-# Download required NLTK data
+# Download required NLTK resources
 nltk.download('punkt')
+nltk.download('punkt_tab')   # IMPORTANT FIX
 nltk.download('stopwords')

 # -------------------------------
-# Document Collection
+# Sample Documents
 # -------------------------------
 documents = {
-    "doc1": "the health Observation for March",
-    "doc2": "the health oriented Calender",
-    "doc3": "the awareness news for March awareness", }
+    "doc1": "This is the first document.",
+    "doc2": "This document is the second document.", "doc3": "And this is the third one.",
+    "doc4": "Is this the first document?",
+}

 # -------------------------------